Choosing the right type of RV – How to buy a RV (Part 3 of a series)

 Summary points to Choosing the Right RV for YOUR needs…

 - Begin your journey by evaluating HOW and WHEN you plan to use your RV – winter?
-National Forest?
+National Forest? full time? weekends only? with kids?

 - Fifth wheel trailers typically offer the most living area and storage space for a reasonable cost.